Panic Attack Treatment in London

 A panic attack can occur suddenly without warning, and for what appears to be no logical reason.
-Panic attack symptoms can be extremely frightening to those who aren’t aware.
-Alongside the feelings of anxiety they provoke, a host of other symptoms can accompany a panic attack such as:
+Panic attack symptoms can be frightening, particularly if they appear to come from out of nowhere.
+Alongside feelings of anxiety, a host of other symptoms can accompany an attack such as:

 Most panic attacks last for around 5 to 20 minutes.
 In certain situations, the shock of the physical symptoms can make people fear they are having a heart attack.
 However, it is important to note that the symptoms of a racing heartbeat and shortness of breath during a panic attack will not cause a heart attack.

-CBT (Cognitive Behavioural Therapy) is considered one of the most effective psychotherapies for dealing with panic disorder and panic attacks.
+CBT (Cognitive Behavioural Therapy) is also an effective therapy for dealing with panic disorder and panic attacks.
 According to this model, people who suffer from panic disorder often have distorted ways of thinking that they are not aware of and these thoughts bring on a cycle of fear.
 By recognising and reshaping these thought patterns, people can take control over their panic.
 Relaxation training and exposure might also be used to help an individual overcome the problem, and homework assignments such as journals or breathing exercises are typically part of the programme.
 Weekly sessions of CBT for panic, over a period of 7 to 14 weeks, are recommended by the UK National Institute for Care and Excellence (NICE).

-Psychotherapy can help people understand the roots of panic attacks, which do not have an obvious connection with here and now stimuli.
-By exploring areas in people’s past such as childhood experiences, early personal difficulties or past relationships the underlying causes that contribute to your panic can be uncovered and dealt with.
+Psychotherapy can help people understand the roots of panic attacks, which do not have an obvious connection with here and now stimuli which is the main focus of CBT Therapy.
+By exploring areas in people’s past that contribute to your panic, these can be uncovered and dealt with.
 This helps remove the issues that are often out of awareness but powerfully fuel the physiology which gives rise to panic.
-Blocked feelings such as anger, low self-esteem or shame can also be factors which exacerbate anxiety.
-Psychotherapy can help you uncover these issues and correct them, so they no longer contribute to fuelling panic.
+When CBT strategies to manage panic do not “stick” psychotherapy enables people to address the root problem fueling panic enabling CBT tools to work much better in a lasting way.